PoliticalGraveyard.com

 O'Callaghan, Donal Neil See Mike O'Callaghan

 O'Callaghan, James G. — of Muskegon Heights, Muskegon County, Mich.
 Democrat.
-Delegate to Democratic National Convention from Michigan, 1960; member of Michigan Democratic State Central Committee, 1961; candidate in primary for delegate to Michigan state constitutional convention from Muskegon County 1st District, 1961.
+Delegate to Democratic National Convention from Michigan, 1960; member of Michigan Democratic State Central Committee, 1961; candidate for delegate to Michigan state constitutional convention from Muskegon County 1st District, 1961.
 Still living as of 1961.

 O'Callaghan, Jeremiah — of Detroit, Wayne County, Mich.
 Member of Michigan state house of representatives from Wayne County 1st District, 1853-54.
 Burial location unknown.